NLPerWS/KMatrix-2/README.md

 ​	1.
 Knowledge Base Management

-   Knowledge Base Management provides efficient heterogeneous descriptive and procedural knowledge access and management services, and the interface of Knowledge Base Management is shown in picture.
+   Knowledge Base Management provides efficient heterogeneous descriptive and procedural knowledge access and management services, and the interface of Knowledge Base Management is shown in the picture below.

 <img src="images/deploy_knowledge.png" style="zoom:70%;" />